 The Nutrition Department is dedicated to quality teaching and learning.
 The following are the goals of Simmons College Didactic Program in Dietetics.
-The DPD goals are consistent with the mission of the College and the corresponding college goals; this is illustrated below by showing the college-wide goal that correspond to each of the Simmons College DPD goals
+The D.P.D. goals are consistent with the mission of the College and the corresponding college goals:

-- I. The Simmons College DPD will prepare graduates capable of becoming competent entry level professionals. - 2.
-The DPD will prepare graduates capable of succeeding in one or more of the following: a graduate program related to nutrition or dietetics, an accredited dietetic internship program (DIP), or employment. - 3.
-The DPD will prepare graduates who are capable of serving a culturally diverse population with understanding and respect. - 4.
-The DPD will prepare graduates who are technologically capable in their profession.
+I. The Simmons College D.P.D. will prepare graduates capable of becoming competent entry level professionals.

+2. The D.P.D. will prepare graduates capable of succeeding in one or more of the following: a graduate program related to nutrition or dietetics, an accredited dietetic internship program (DIP), or employment.

+3. The D.P.D. will prepare graduates who are capable of serving a culturally diverse population with understanding and respect.

+4. The D.P.D. will prepare graduates who are technologically capable in their profession.

-As part of our accreditation requirements set forth by the Commission on Accreditation for Dietetics Education of the American Dietetic Association we have set forth measurable outcome objectives which track our progress toward attaining the aforementioned goals.
+As part of our accreditation requirements set forth by the Commission on Accreditation for Dietetics Education of the American Dietetic Association (A.D.A.) we have set forth measurable outcome objectives which track our progress toward attaining the aforementioned goals.
 These include: 1) tracking of graduates to assess Dietetic Internship Program, graduate school or employment placement, 2) graduate assessment of their competence in specific areas of nutrition and dietetics, as well as their assessment of their technological capability as well as their capability to serve a culturally diverse population.